fiatdao/keeper-i/README.md

 1. Bumps the gas price of all of our pending transactions
 2. Updates our dataset of positions & liquidation auctions with the new block's data
 3. Trigger the auction for any undercollateralized positions

-Take this keeper service for a spin by [running it in a test environment](TESTNET.md).